Flat-band ratio and quantum metric in the superconductivity of modified Lieb lattices: Results

 where $D$ is the dimension, $f$ is the filling factor of the flat bands, $U$ the attractive interaction strength, and $N_{of}$ ($N_f$) is the number of orbitals where the flat band states reside (degenerate flat bands).
 Here $\mathrm{det}M^{\rm min}$ denotes the determinant of the minimal quantum metric which is obtained by minimizing the trace of the integrated quantum metric with reference to the positions of the orbitals in the unit cell, while tight-binding parameters are kept constant.
 In addition to the isolated flat-band limit, Eq.~\eqref{eq.ds_qm} assumes the presence of time-reversal symmetry and uniform pairing, i.e. that order parameters are equal in those orbitals where the flat band states reside.

-Table \ref{tab:quantum_metrics} shows the predicted zero-temperature superfluid weights from the minimal quantum metrics for the different versions of the extended Lieb lattice shown in Fig.~\ref{fig:lattices} c) with a hopping staggering $\delta = 0.3$.
-We have to use a non-zero $\delta$ since both the original Lieb lattice and the x-directional version (for $\delta = 0$) have a singular band touching point~\cite{Rhim2021} where the quantum metric diverges.
-The staggering parameter $\delta$ increases the hoppings inside the unit cell and decreases them from one unit cell to another, which opens the band gap.

-Fig.\ref{fig:diff_versions_SFW} c) shows $\sqrt{\det D}$ for the different versions of the extended and the original Lieb lattice with a staggering parameter $\delta = 0.3$.
-The critical temperatures of $\sqrt{\det D}$ behave similarly as in the $\delta=0$ results, i.e., the diagonal version has a larger critical temperature while the other versions have approximately the same critical temperature.
-The zero temperature superfluid weights predicted from the quantum metric with $\delta = 0.3$, shown in Table~\ref{tab:quantum_metrics}, overestimate the DMFT results~(Fig.~\ref{fig:diff_versions_SFW} C extrapolated to zero temperature) for all lattices, but correctly captures that the diagonal extended lattice has the highest zero-temperature $D_s$, followed by the x-directional extended, the decorated Lieb lattice and finally the usual 2D Lieb lattice.

-In Fig.~\ref{fig:Dxx_pred}, we compare the zero temperature superfluid predicted using Eq.~\eqref{eq.ds_qm} and the superfluid weight from DMFT calculations at $T=0.003$ (which should be almost equal to the zero temperature superfluid weight).
-In the DMFT calculations, the interaction strength is $|U|=0.3$ and the chemical potential is $\mu=0$, corresponding to a half-filled flat band in all of the lattices.
-For the diagonal and decorated versions, the analytically predicted superfluid weight matches the DMFT one extremely well, while the prediction fails for the x-directional version and original Lieb lattice with small $\delta$.
-This difference stems from differences in the band structures of these lattices shown in appendix \ref{app:band_gaps}.
-The Lieb and the x-directional lattices have band touchings with $\delta=0$, while the flat bands of the diagonal and decorated lattices are always separated.
+In Fig.~\ref{fig:Dxx_pred}, we compare the zero temperature superfluid weights as a function of the hopping staggering $\delta$, calculated with DMFT, mean-field theory including Hartree-terms, and with Eq.~\eqref{eq.ds_qm}.
+The lattices are at half-filling and the DMFT and mean-field calculations were conducted with $|U|=1/3$ and $T=0.003$ (which gives results very close to those at zero temperature).
+The hopping staggering $\delta$ increases the intra-unit-cell hoppings and decreases the hoppings between unit cells, which opens the band gap.
+For the diagonal and decorated versions, the superfluid weight from Eq.~\eqref{eq.ds_qm} matches the DMFT one extremely well, while the prediction fails for the x-directional version and original Lieb lattice with small $\delta$.
+This difference stems from the band structures shown in Supplementary Note 1: the Lieb and the x-directional lattices have singular band touchings with $\delta=0$~\cite{Rhim2021}, for which the quantum metric diverges, while the flat bands of the diagonal and decorated lattices are always separated.
+From Fig.~\ref{fig:Dxx_pred}, we also see that, in the small interaction regime, the superfluid weight obtained from the mean-field calculations is almost precisely equal to the DMFT one in all of the lattices.